 For federal tax purposes, more small businesses are now permitted to utilize the cash method of accounting (instead of the accrual method) than in prior years.

 Under current legislation, a taxpayer must (among other things) pass a gross receipts test in order to qualify as a small business.
-The gross receipts test will be satisfied for 2022 if average yearly gross receipts for a three-year testing period do not exceed $27 million (previously the limit was $5 million).
+The gross receipts test will be satisfied for 2024 if average yearly gross receipts for a three-year testing period do not exceed $30 million.

 Taxpayers who use the cash method may find it simpler to defer income by delaying billings until the next year, making early payments, or making certain prepayments.